 ROW_FORMAT=COMPRESSED, the values of

-off-page, depending on their length and the length of the entire
+fully off-page, depending on their length and the length of the

-row.
-For columns that are stored off-page, the clustered index
+entire row.
+For columns that are stored off-page, the clustered

-record only contains 20-byte pointers to the overflow pages, one
+index record only contains 20-byte pointers to the overflow

-per column.
-Whether any columns are stored off-page depends on the
+pages, one per column.
+Whether any columns are stored off-page

-chooses the longest columns for off-page storage until the row
+index, MySQL chooses the longest columns for off-page storage

 Tables created in older versions of MySQL use the